 Severity will be determined based on all surrounding circumstances including type of drug, quantity of drug, student conduct history, and impact on community.

 b.
 Drug paraphernalia possession.
-Standard sanction: suspension from the University, \$500 fine, and referral to substance use intervention to be completed prior to return.
+Standard sanction: Deferred suspension from the University, and referral to substance use intervention.